ugate/templeo/jsdocp/tutorial/1-basics.md

 ### 🔁 repeat <sub id="repeat"></sub>

 The `repeat` directive iterates over a series of values or properties.
+Each iterated template is natively parsed only when iterating occurs within the scope of the passed function.
 The `repeat` directive takes two arguments:
 - `iterable` - The iterable array, array-like objects, etc. that will be repeated in the form of a [`for of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) loop or an iterable non-symbol enumerable whose properties will be traversed in the form of a [`for in`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in) loop
 - `function` - The function that will return a result for each iteration.
   - When using `for of` the follwing arguments will be passed: